Data Exports: Account Opening

 Guidelines

-Data export is a daily batch of data, sent in .csv format via SFTP or File Transfer API.
-It contains one table in a fixed predetermined format.
+A data export is a daily batch of data, sent in .csv format via SFTP or the File Transfer API.
+It contains one table in a fixed, predetermined format.

 • Frequency: daily